sturrent/aks-net-diagnostics/ARCHITECTURE.md

 This document provides detailed technical information about the AKS Network Diagnostics tool architecture, design decisions, and module organization.

+> **Note**: This document uses Mermaid diagrams for visual representation.
+If viewing on GitHub, the diagrams will render automatically.
+For local viewing, use a Markdown viewer that supports Mermaid (VS Code with Markdown Preview Mermaid Support extension, or online viewers like https://mermaid.live).

 ## 🏗️ Architecture Overview

 ### Design Philosophy